 Have you separated or recently separated and need help with a parenting or property settlement dispute?

-Contact us for a reduced rate, one hour consultation for only $99 with our Family Law Expert, Courtney Barton, to have a confidential discussion about your individual circumstances.
+Contact us today to book a reduced rate, one hour, confidential consultation with one of our family law experts to have a confidential discussion about your individual circumstances.

 Also check out our diagram below for a summary of how the family court process works.